fastapi/fastapi/docs/en/docs/tutorial/path-params.md

 In this case, `item_id` is declared to be an `int`.

 !!! check
-    This will give you editor support inside of your function, with error checks, completion, etc.
+    This will give you editor support inside your function, with error checks, completion, etc.

 ## Data <abbr title="also known as: serialization, parsing, marshalling">conversion</abbr>